 Two big reasons why you shouldn’t choose a descriptive name

-Wanting to make the right call can lead to making a seemingly ‘safe’ choice: coming up with a business name that clearly describes the business.
+Wanting to make the right call can quickly turn into opting for the seemingly ‘safe’ choice: a business name that clearly describes the business.

-So, if you’re a sports physio, your business might be ‘Active Sports Physiotherapy’.
-If you’re a marketing consultant, you might be called ‘Effective Marketing Solutions’.
+So, if you’re after a sports physio business name, you might go for ‘Active Sports Physiotherapy’.
+If you’re seeking out a great marketing consultancy name, you might be called ‘Effective Marketing Solutions’.

 Tempting as it might be, there are two major reasons why this is not a good idea.

 - By naming your business with words that are industry generic, you will not differentiate yourself in your market.
-Putting it simply, you will blend in …and will not stand out.
+Putting it simply, you put your business at risk of blending in.
 If being visible online is important - and there aren’t many businesses that this doesn’t apply to - then using generic, descriptive words is not very effective.
 By searching for you, your potential clients are effectively searching for everyone else in your industry.

 - Appealing only to left-brained, rational thought processes means that you miss out on the more intangible, human ones.
-Adopting a brandable name that’s likeable, and projects a bit of personality and character, makes your name more engaging.
+Adopting an original, catchy business name that’s likeable, and projects a bit of personality and character, makes your name more engaging.
 In turn this means that people are more likely to notice and remember you.

 It might seem like a safe approach, but choosing a purely descriptive name for your business does nothing to help create either of the two pillars of effective branding: Differentiation and Engagement.